GlobalFishingWatch/gfwr/CONTRIBUTING.md

 ### New functions

-The `gfwr` package has been developed to help the R community access GFW data for research and other applications.
+The `gfwr` package has been developed to help the R community access Global Fishing Watch data for research and other applications.
 If you have ideas of new functions that are consistent with this aim, please let us know through email, an issue, or a proposal with a PR.
 If you would like to write the function but prefer to chat about it first with us,